 An important consideration for moving to this new developer platform is that IBM announced that the green screen SEU development tool will no longer be enhanced to support new language functions starting at Version 7.1 of IBM i.
 So all customers will need to move to RDPSS for RPG and COBOL development, if they want accurate syntax checking while working with source code starting at IBM i V7.1.

-These tutorials can help shorten the learning curve.
-TamGroup can provide onsite developer mentoring in RDPSS, and formal IBM training is also available.
+These tutorials can help shorten the learning curve and TamGroup can provide onsite developer mentoring in RDPSS, and formal IBM training is also available.

 Rational Developer for Power Systems Software is licensed on a per developer seat basis.
 Each developer working in the tool needs a license.
 That license applies to all the workstations that the developer might use.
 So if one developer has a desktop and a laptop computer only one license is required.